YinHK-gameDev/unity-learn/animation/State machine/README.md

 ### Animation transitions

+**Transitions** are used for **transitioning smoothly from one Animation State to another over a given amount of time**.
+Transitions are specified as part of an Animation State Machine
+.
+A transition from one motion to a completely different motion is usually fine if the transition is quick.

 State Machine Transitions exist to help you **simplify large or complex State Machines**.
 They allow you to have a higher level of abstraction over the state machine logic.

 **Animation transitions** allow the **state machine to switch or blend from one animation state to another**.
 Transitions define not only how long the blend between states should take, but also under what conditions they should activate.
 You can set up a transition to occur only when certain conditions are true.
 To set up these conditions, specify values of parameters in the Animator Controller.